SarthakXSingh09/SarthakXSingh09.github.io/README.md

 This section contains:
 My name (Sarthak’s Portfolio)
 A navigation bar (with scroll behaviour enabled, letting user to move to that section):

-About
-Projects
+-About

+-Projects

-Contact Me
+-Contact Me

-Achievement
+-Achievement

 2) Main Section:
-   It contains a greeting message: 'Hi, I am Sarthak' 3)About Section:
+   It contains a greeting message: 'Hi, I am Sarthak'

+3)About Section:

 4)Projects Section

 5) Contact details of me